 - prepare a Learning Profile for your School which outlines recommended adjustments

-You will be expected to provide the Student Disability Office Service with evidence of your disability - either a letter from your GP or specialist, or evidence of specific learning difficulty.
-If you do not have the necessary evidence, the Disability Office can put you in touch with an independent Educational Psychologist.
+You will be expected to provide the Disability and Learning Support Service with evidence of your disability - either a letter from your GP or specialist, or evidence of specific learning difficulty.
+If you do not have the necessary evidence, the Disability and Learning Support Service can put you in touch with an independent Educational Psychologist.

 To ensure you receive the support you require, information regarding your requirements is communicated to staff across the University via a Schedule of Adjustments (SoA).

-A SoA is an electronic document that lists the adjustments that the Student Disability Service recommend should be made for you by the University e.g. extra time in exams, copies of lecture slides etc.
+A SoA is an electronic document that lists the adjustments that the Disability and Learning Support Service recommend should be made for you by the University e.g. extra time in exams, copies of lecture slides etc.

-For more information, see the Student Disability service Schedule of Adjustments factsheet.
+For more information, see the Disability and Learning Support Service Schedule of Adjustments factsheet.